Data collection for usability research

 Data Collection: The low-tech solution

 As Dayton (2004) revealed by his small sample from a UPA conference, data logging practices may consist of a basic paper notepad or electronic document.
 A pre-designed form or template may further facilitate logging by anticipating in advance some of the patterns to be recorded and providing a checklist approach to recording common observations.
 Even with a well-designed form, however, this method can result in a significant "paper shuffle" at the end of the study.
-Multiple pages of documents with scribbled notes and numbers, often out of order and inconsistently labeled, must then be collated, coded, entered into some type of sorting software, and categorized by task or question — all of this just so the analysis phase can begin!
+Multiple pages of documents with scribbled notes and numbers, often out of order and inconsistently labelled, must then be collated, coded, entered into some type of sorting software, and categorized by task or question — all of this just so the analysis phase can begin!

 Low-tech solutions are also limited when it comes to collecting efficiency measures.
 Typically, measuring efficiency requires the use of a stopwatch or some external timekeeping tool whose results are then manually recorded onto the printed form.
 During analysis, these efficiency data may get manually entered a second time from the paper form into some analysis software before insertion into the final report.
-Practices which require little or no data re-entry are most desirable from the persepctive of data-integrity.
+Practices which require little or no data re-entry are most desirable from the perspective of data-integrity.

 Data Collection: the high-tech solution

-In recent years, an increasing number of computer software packages has been developed specifically to support usability researchers in collecting, coding, analyzing, and even reporting their usability data.
+In recent years, an increasing number of computer software packages has been developed specifically to support usability researchers in collecting, coding, analysing, and even reporting their usability data.
 Several of these programs provide particularly excellent solutions for managing the video data captured during a usability study.
 Like any solution, however, these applications have their strengths and weaknesses.
 The following section presents a quick review of some of the available solutions on the market.

 A Survey of Usability Data Logging Software